vinhowe/cs224-labs/myxxd/myxxd.md

 00000000: 4c61 6220 303a 206d 7978 7864 0a         Lab 0: myxxd.
 ```

 The program reads input until it is ended.
 To end the input hit return followed by `CTRL-d` (e.g., hold down the `control` key and while holding it type `d`).
 In some presentations `CTRL-d` is also indicated by `^d`.
 Both mean the same thing.
-A newline sometimes triggers output in many characters have been typed.
+A newline sometimes triggers output if many characters have been typed.
 The program is still reading input in that case and continues to read until the input is ended with `CTRL-d`.

 Typing input at the keyboard for developing and debugging a program is both tedious and time consuming.
 The command line in the shell provides a few basic tools to automate (and simplify) input to `stdin` in the form of *I/O redirection* and *Pipes*.
 I/O redirection effectively changes where input to `stdin` comes from and output from a program goes to (see **Checking Output** below).